 Finally, if you have access to a tool like Ahrefs or SEMrush, take advantage of their on-site grader.
-They can show you a list of all of the things that technical errors that are broken on your website and give you a list of exact errors.
+They can show you a list of all of the things that technical errors that are broken on your website.
+Then. they can give you a list of exact errors.

 Here’s an example from Ahrefs:

-Once you have a strong technical foundation in place, get your local SEO in order for your drug rehab.
+Once you have a strong technical foundation in place, it’s time to get in order your local rehab SEO.

-For example, if you are a rehab center in Houston, TX, you’ll want to show up in the map pack for keywords like “rehab centers in Houston.”
+For example, if you are a rehab center in Houston, Texas, you’ll want to show up in the map pack for keywords like “rehab centers in Houston.”